telerik/fiddler-everywhere-docs/user-guide/rules.md

 The **Rules** functionality provides options for testing changes to web code without updating the production server, reproducing previously captured bugs in SAZ files, and running website demos while you are offline.

-The collaboration functionalities allow you to import and export a single rule or sets of rules, and share rules directly with other Fiddler Everywhere collaborators.
+The collaboration functionalities allow you to import and export a single rule or set of rules and share rules directly with other Fiddler Everywhere collaborators.
 Each rule has a different order priority and execution weight which can be easily controlled by promoting or demoting a rule.

 The **Rules** tab is available as of version 2.0.0 and later, while previous versions have the **Auto Responder** tab.
 The capabilities of the functionalities are different&mdash;the **Rule Builder** can change what the servers will receive in terms of requests and responses and given that such rules are applied.
-The **Auto Responder** is only capable of mocking a server request or response and of modifying the local request or response.
+The **Auto Responder** is only capable of mocking a server request or response and modifying the local request or response.
 Therefore, not all rules change the server data.

 ![Rules tab](../images/livetraffic/rb/rules-all.png)